 Adam Frisch, managing principal at Lee & Associates Residential NYC, a company that represents small building owners in Manhattan, says he is now turning away international students looking for rentals.
 “We essentially did them a favor in the past by taking them at all with extra security and now the risk is so high, it’s better to find someone with U.S. credit and a good job.”

-Guarantors are generally required to have a credit score of at least 700, an annual income of 80 times the monthly rent, and if the landlord is extra cautious, residence in the tri-state area (New York, Connecticut, or New Jersey).
-Prospective renters or guarantors without a U.S. credit history or proof of a steady income (even with money in the bank) aren't likely to make the cut, meaning that for freelancers and foreigners alike, getting approved through traditional means can feel close to impossible.
+In these situations, a guarantor can be a workaround to the problem.
+A guarantor is someone who will co-sign your lease and pay the rent if you don't.
+They are generally required to have a credit score of at least 700, an annual income of 80 times the monthly rent, and if the landlord is extra cautious, residence in the tri-state area (New York, Connecticut, or New Jersey).

-Furthermore, many renters may look first to their parents or other older relatives to serve as guarantors, but if they're retired--and therefore lacking a steady income--this could be another roadblock to getting landlord approval.
+Some renters may look first to their parents or other older relatives to serve as guarantors, but if they're retired—and lacking a steady income—this could be a problem.
 You can ask a friend or employer to guarantee your rental, but given the risks that come along with doing so, you may find that non-relatives are reluctant to shoulder the responsibility.

 Opt for a sublet (or become the new roomie)

-There are definite pros and cons to living in a place where your name's not on the lease, but one major "pro" is you might not have to go through the qualification gauntlet.
-There are plenty of places to seek out a sublet set-up, including good old Craigslist, as well as newer sites like Leasebreak or Flip, which help renters who need to move on find subletters.
-If it's a roommate set-up you're in search of, there are more than enough sites out there that'll help you find a spot.
+There are definite pros and cons to living in a place where your name is not on the lease, but one major "pro" is you might not have to go through the qualification gauntlet.
+There are plenty of places to seek out a sublet set-up, including online forums as well as sites that act as marketplaces for short-term rentals.
+If it's a roommate set-up you're in search of, there are lots of sites out there that'll help you find a spot.